Are you regularly kept awake at night by noise that’s beyond your control, such as snoring, a neighbor’s music, barking dogs or street noise?

 But considering how important noise reduction is, the Quies didn’t particularly impress me.
 If you’re not a fan of foam, and don’t have too much noise to block, they might appeal to you.
 But if you have loud noise in the bedroom to cope with, they might disappoint.

 Mack’s pillow soft are made from a moldable silicon putty, and considerably larger than the Quies wax balls.
 You don’t insert them deep into the ear canal, but instead flatten them into place over the ear opening.

 They were similar in effectiveness to the Quies wax earplugs in my noise tests.
 They did seem to help a little in the music next door test.
 But for the other sounds, and the external noise, the noise blocking was somewhat underwhelming.

 It was disappointing to still hear the drone of traffic quite clearly with the Mack’s.
 The low noise reduction rating of 22 dB was in this case definitely reflected.

-On a more positive note, they were very comfortable, especially compared to larger foam earplugs.
+On a more positive note, I found them very comfortable to wear, especially compared to larger foam earplugs.
 The fact that they don’t go into the ear canal, forming a seal over the opening instead, is the main draw for people who find foam uncomfortable.